halcy/Mastodon.py/docs/index.rst

            EG 'tag:mastodon.social,2016-11-25:objectId=<id>:objectType=Status'
-    'tags': A list of hashtag dicts used in the toot 'in_reply_to_id': Numerical id of the toot this toot is in response to 'id': Numerical id of this toot
+    'tags': A list of hashtag dicts used in the toot 'in_reply_to_id': Numerical id of the toot this toot is in response to 'media_attachments': list of media dicts of attached files.
+Only present when there are attached files.
+    'id': Numerical id of this toot
     'reblogs_count': Number of reblogs
     'favourites_count': Number of favourites